-During the year to 31 March 2021, the company migrated to a new primary financial and business management system called Oracle Fusion, having previously used Oracle E Business Suite.
+There have been no system changes since the company migrated to a new primary financial and business management system called Oracle Fusion during 2021.

 Oracle Fusion has been designed to meet the reporting needs of the business and prepare financial statements in accordance with the Companies Act 2006, the requirements of which differ from the RAGs issued by Ofwat and the accounting separation tables discussed herein.